-- risks related to the tight supervision by the regulatory authorities and compliance with applicable rules and regulations; - risks related to the tax authority disagreement with the AIFM's interpretations of the Japanese tax laws and regulations; - risks related to being unable to benefit from reductions in certain real estate taxes enjoyed by qualified J-REITs; - risks related to changes in Japanese tax laws; and - risk of dilution as a result of further issuances of units.

-Any applicable investment restrictions

-ADR is subject to investment restrictions under Japanese laws and regulations (e.g., the Act on Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and Exchange Act (the "FIEA")) as well as its articles of incorporation.
+risks related to the tight supervision by the regulatory authorities and compliance with applicable rules and regulations; risks related to the tax authority disagreement with the AIFM's interpretations of the Japanese tax laws and regulations; risks related to being unable to benefit from reductions in certain real estate taxes enjoyed by qualified J-REITs; risks related to changes in Japanese tax laws; and risk of dilution as a result of further issuances of units.
+Any applicable ADR is subject to investment restrictions under Japanese laws and regulations (e.g., the investment restrictions Act on Investment Trusts and Investment Corporations (the "ITA"), the Financial Instruments and Exchange Act (the "FIEA")) as well as its articles of incorporation.
 ADR must invest primarily in specified assets as defined in the ITA.
 Specified assets include, but are not limited to, securities, real estate, leaseholds of real estate, surface rights (chijō-ken) (i.e., right to use land for the purpose of having a structure on it) or trust beneficiary interests for securities or real estate, leaseholds of real estate or surface rights.
 A listed J-REIT must invest substantially all of its assets in real estate, real estate-related assets and liquid assets as provided by the listing requirements.
 Real estate in this context includes, but is not limited to, real estate, leaseholds of real estate, surface rights, and trust beneficiary interests for these assets, and real estate-related assets in this context include, but are not limited to, anonymous association (tokumei kumiai) interests for investment in real estate.
 Pursuant to the ITA, investment corporations may not independently develop land for housing or to construct buildings, but may outsource such activities in certain circumstances.

-Investment restrictions ADR places in its articles of incorporation are as follows:

-- (1) Restrictions relating to securities and monetary claims - ADR will place importance on stability and convertibility of investments into securities and monetary claims, and it will not make investments aimed only at gaining positive management profits. - (2) Restrictions relating to derivatives transactions - ADR will invest in rights associated with derivatives transactions only for the purpose of hedging against interest risks arising from ADR's liabilities and other related risks. - (3) ADR will restrict its real estate investment targets to real estate located in Japan. - (4) ADR will not invest in assets denominated in a foreign currency.
+Investment restrictions ADR places in its articles of incorporation are as follows: (1) Restrictions relating to securities and monetary claims ADR will place importance on stability and convertibility of investments into securities and monetary claims, and it will not make investments aimed only at gaining positive management profits.
+(2) Restrictions relating to derivatives transactions ADR will place importance on stability and convertibility of investments into securities and monetary claims when managing surplus funds, and in other instances, shall take into consideration the relationship with real estate and real estate backed securities.(3) ADR will restrict its real estate investment targets to real estate located in Japan.